jnozzi/cocoadev.com/SiteContent/General/NSDocumentProblems.markdown

 My document-based app creates its own window controller using:

-<code>- ( void ) makeWindowControllers</code>
+    - ( void ) makeWindowControllers

-in the [[NSDocument]] subclass.
+in the General/NSDocument subclass.
 Now most of the work is done in the window controller subclass.

 What I am curious about is how the document controller initializes the relevant ivars that properly belong to the document (cf "Model") subclass.

 Maybe I've got that backwards, though.
 I could look at it as the document subclass copying over the controller ivars before archiving them...Hmmm?

-So far I have found that allocating and initializing instances of these in the window-controller-subclass <code>init</code> method fails, but if I use its <code>awakeFromNib</code>
-method to do this, then I have valid pointers to them in the controller.
+So far I have found that allocating and initializing instances of these in the window-controller-subclass     init method fails, but if I use its     awakeFromNib method to do this, then I have valid pointers to them in the controller.
 Is this the way it's s'posed ta be?

-Does this result from what Jeremy was referring to above as: ''the file loading function is called before the nib is done loading''?
+Does this result from what Jeremy was referring to above as: *the file loading function is called before the nib is done loading*?
 Or is it something else?

 Yes, no, that's it:

 *
-The [[NSDocument]] is unarchived, and its ivars are initialized *
+The General/NSDocument is unarchived, and its ivars are initialized *
-The runtime calls the <code>- ( void ) makeWindowControllers</code> method on the document.
-The [[NSWindowControllers]] get created.
+The runtime calls the     - ( void ) makeWindowControllers method on the document.
+The General/NSWindowControllers get created.

 So yes, you got it backwards, I think.
-The [[NSDocument]] is the model and is loaded first. [[NSDocument]] probably saves a few additional ivars (in addition to yours), but it probably does not save anything of the [[NSWindowControllers]].
-It is only at runtime that [[NSDocument]] decides which [[NSWindowController]] to use, and you make some new instances of those every time in the  <code>- ( void ) makeWindowControllers</code>.
+The General/NSDocument is the model and is loaded first.
+General/NSDocument probably saves a few additional ivars (in addition to yours), but it probably does not save anything of the General/NSWindowControllers.
+It is only at runtime that General/NSDocument decides which General/NSWindowController to use, and you make some new instances of those every time in the      - ( void ) makeWindowControllers.
 Things like window position etc... are saved elsewhere, I believe.

 ----

 For getting things started in various ways, my document class has:

-<code> - ( void ) init </code>
+     - ( void ) init

-<code> - ( void ) windowControllerDidLoadNib: ( [[NSWindowController]] ) aController </code>
+     - ( void ) windowControllerDidLoadNib: ( General/NSWindowController ) aController

-<code> - ( BOOL ) loadDataRepresentation: ( [[NSData]] '' ) newDocData ofType: ( [[NSString]] '' ) aType </code>
+     - ( BOOL ) loadDataRepresentation: ( General/NSData * ) newDocData ofType: ( General/NSString * ) aType

-<code>dataRepresentationOfType</code> does a
+    dataRepresentationOfType does a

-<code>[ [ self windowControllers ]
+    [ [ self windowControllers ]
-			makeObjectsPerformSelector: @selector( grabData ) ];</code>
+			makeObjectsPerformSelector: @selector( grabData ) ];

 when saving a file.
 My window controller has

-<code> - ( void ) awakeFromNib </code>
+     - ( void ) awakeFromNib

-<code> - ( void ) windowDidLoad </code>
+     - ( void ) windowDidLoad

-I'm wondering if <code>awakeFromNib</code> is appropriate or even necessary in the window controller.
-For awhile, I forgot where to look when some of my interface controls were not being updated from an archived file - but <code>windowDidLoad</code> turned out to be the right place to put the code.
+I'm wondering if     awakeFromNib is appropriate or even necessary in the window controller.
+For awhile, I forgot where to look when some of my interface controls were not being updated from an archived file - but     windowDidLoad turned out to be the right place to put the code.
 Yeesh.

- <code>awakeFromNib</code> makes some sense in that the window controller
-is the class that is doing most or all updating of the control objects in the view (Documentclass.nib), but didn't work in the above example.
+     awakeFromNib makes some sense in that the window controller is the class that is doing most or all updating of the control objects in the view (Documentclass.nib), but didn't work in the above example.

-I handle restoring the frame and copying over the necessary document (model ) ivars in <code>windowDidLoad</code> which calls a utility method to update controls in the interface.
-The <code>awakeFromNib</code> handles things like toolbar initializing
+I handle restoring the frame and copying over the necessary document (model ) ivars in     windowDidLoad which calls a utility method to update controls in the interface.
+The     awakeFromNib handles things like toolbar initializing

 ----

-With [[CoreData]], how do I know when the document has completed loading?
+With General/CoreData, how do I know when the document has completed loading?
 It's not clear from the docs where to put code that manipulates the view according to the model, once the model has been completely loaded.

-What I have is a model object that stores arbitrary data, and I'm using it to store the expanded state of a [[NSOutlineView]].
+What I have is a model object that stores arbitrary data, and I'm using it to store the expanded state of a General/NSOutlineView.
 I've got two functions 'saveOutlineViewState' and 'restoreOutlineViewState' which do just that.
-I've got some notifications '[[DocumentDidLoad]]' and '[[DocumentWillSave]]'.
-Firstly, why aren't these notifications supplied by default with the [[NSDocument]] class - this seems like a severe lack on the classes part.
+I've got some notifications 'General/DocumentDidLoad' and 'General/DocumentWillSave'.
+Firstly, why aren't these notifications supplied by default with the General/NSDocument class - this seems like a severe lack on the classes part.
 How should we actually tell when those two operations are performed?
-There are many different functions for loading and saving, not to mention all the [[IBActions]] available for performing those same operations.
+There are many different functions for loading and saving, not to mention all the General/IBActions available for performing those same operations.

-My main problem at this point is where to hack in [[DocumentDidLoad]].
-But also, if you have a good idea for the placement of [[DocumentWillSave]], this would be useful to know too.
+My main problem at this point is where to hack in General/DocumentDidLoad.
+But also, if you have a good idea for the placement of General/DocumentWillSave, this would be useful to know too.
 Thanks for your replies.